spyfly/ha-lametric-sky/README.md

 ### Manual

-Copy the `custom_components/lametric` to your custom_components folder.
+Download the release.zip and extract it to the `lametric` directory inside your custom_components folder.
 Reboot Home Assistant and configure the LaMetric integration via the integrations page or press the blue button below.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=lametric)